A Comprehensive Guide to Living in Istanbul!

 Dolmuş can be found nearly everywhere, and they are cheap, modern, clean and well connected.
 For a few Turkish Liras you can ride on the intricate network for Dolmuş destinations that cover most of Istanbul.
 For places Dolmuş won’t go, there are trains, the metro system, trams and taxis.
 In order to reach Europe from Asia, or Asia to Europe across the Bosphorus, Istanbul’s ferry system is efficient and cost-effective.
 There are very few places you can’t reach in Istanbul given the extensive public transportation links and network that connects the city.

-And while English is freely spoken at Istanbul’s top tourist sites, you must learn basic Turkish or have the internet on your smartphone with the Google translation app handy to help in everyday life situations.
+And while English is freely spoken at Istanbul’s top tourist sites, you must learn basic Turkish or have the internet on your smartphone with the Google translation handy app to help you everyday while living in Istanbul.

 The lack of English outside of tourist attractions offers opportunities for employment where most native English speakers can find work teaching English as a second language (ESL).
 Many expats in Istanbul find work in the public and private school system where native English teachers are always in demand.